casper-network/docs/source/docs/casper/design/casper-design.md

 ## Introduction

 Casper is a Proof-of-Stake blockchain platform that performs execution after consensus.
-Data associated with a Casper blockchain is stored on [Global State](#global-state-head).
-Users interact with global state through the use of session code sent in a [Deploy](#execution-semantics-deploys).
-Deploys are sent in the form of [Wasm](https://webassembly.org/), thus allowing developers to use their preferred programming language rather than a proprietary language.
+A Casper network stores data on a structure known as [Global State](#global-state-head).
+Users interact with global state through session code sent in a [Deploy](#execution-semantics-deploys).
+Deploys contain [Wasm](https://webassembly.org/) to be executed by the network, thus allowing developers to use their preferred programming language rather than a proprietary language.

-A Deploy executes in the context of the user's [Account](#accounts-head), but can call stored Wasm that will execute in its own context.
+A deploy executes in the context of the user's [Account](#accounts-head) but can call stored Wasm that will execute in its own context.
 Information other than an account, on global state, is stored in the form of an [Unforgeable Reference](#uref-head) or `URef`.
-Each deploy sent to global state, upon acceptance as valid, is placed in a [Block](#block-structure-head) and gossiped between nodes until the network reaches consensus.
-At this point, the Wasm included within the Deploy will be executed.
+After a node accepts a deploy as valid, it places the deploy in a proposed [Block](#block-structure-head) and gossips it between nodes until the network reaches consensus.
+At this point, the Wasm included within the deploy will be executed.

 1. [Global State](#global-state-head)